PRECIOUS-Gold holds near 4-1/2 month high, focus on Fed

 $30.00 and $31.40, and gold to move between $1,650 and $1,676,"

-so far in 2012, after the Fed at the time said it would keep
+February after the Fed at the time said it would keep interest

-interest rates near zero until at least the end of 2014.
-Prices
+rates near zero until at least the end of 2014.
+But prices have

-have shed about 7 percent since then as there have been no signs
+shed about 7 percent since then on no signs of further easing.

 The euro remained firm while Asian shares steadied as